Michael Zibin Yuan thinks design is more than just art.

-Learning the historical impacts of creative works, and experiencing great social transformation caused by innovation and creativity inspired me to become a designer.
+MY: Learning the historical impacts of creative works, and experiencing great social transformation caused by innovation and creativity inspired me to become a designer.
 The desire of presenting my concept and opinion to people, creating impact and causing discussion encouraged me to learn design and use language to voice my thought and ideas.
-I love reading the history about how designers and visual artist were involved in the great historic movements: Impressionism, Modernism, Post-Modernism, Dadaism, etc. I wish I can use my works to create positive impact within people and benefit society.
+I love reading the history of how designers and visual artist were involved in the great historical movements: Impressionism, Modernism, Post-Modernism, Dadaism, etc. I wish I can use my works to create a positive impact on people and benefit society.

 The second project I am proud of this one of the earliest project in my career, “Zizhu,” which is an iPhone app I designed for a Tibetan Buddha temple, completed in 2012.
-In 2012, interactive design and “app” was a new form of design, and developments and designers was obsession on creating utility products and games in this new platform.
+In 2012, interactive design and “app” was a new form of design, and developments and designers were obsessed with creating utility products and games on this new platform.
 However, the way I approach the technology of iOS and the concept “app” is not just creating practical products, but creating a new format and medium to communicate cultural ideas, and even has the potential to become a new art medium.
 In people’s perception, a Tibetan Buddha temple has nothing to deal with technology and interactive design.
-But though research and innovation, we transformed traditional Tibetan culture and ritual into this new medium by integrating the technology and feature of mobile devices.
+But through research and innovation, we transformed traditional Tibetan culture and ritual into this new medium by integrating the technology and feature of mobile devices.
 The experience of this project was fantastic.
 I was glad that I am able to meet with Buddha masters of Zizhu temple and present to them my works.
-I was impressed by their wisdom and vison about how Buddhism embrace contemporary technology.
-I am pound that I use my design skill to make it happened.
+I was impressed by their wisdom and vision about how Buddhism embrace contemporary technology.
+I am proud that I used my design skills to make it happened.

-My favorite design “tool” is writing.
-Although designer often be considered as visual person working on visual language, I think writing is the significant technique for design process, especially in ideation stage because it helps designer settle down concepts and ideas, and predicting audience’s expectation and experience.
+MY: My favorite design “tool” is writing.
+Although designers are often viewed as a visual person working on visual language, I think writing is a significant part of the design process, especially in ideation stage because it helps designer settle down concepts and ideas, and predicting audience’s expectation and experience.
 In conceptual stage, I usually have many intangible ideas and inspiration, especially when I start sketching on paper.
 And putting the concept and idea in the format of clear written language helps me be honest to myself, and formed a structured narrative that can be present to client and audience, and gives me a conceptual foundation that I can build visual language upon its shape.

-One of my favorite design groups is the Dutch design group Experimental Jetset.
+MY: One of my favorite design groups is the Dutch design group Experimental Jetset.
 I love their approach to typography and graphic design.
-In their works, “Type” itself as a form of visual language is communicating message, as well as the meaning of the language.
-I like their interview about the concept of “Helveticaism,” and I think they are a prefect example of “Contemporary design.”
+In their works, “Type” itself as a form of visual language is communicating a message, as well as the meaning of the language.
+I like their interview about the concept of “Helveticaism,” and I think they are a perfect example of “Contemporary design.”

-I like traveling, especially having solo trips.
-When I have day off I always having or planning a trip.
+MY: I like traveling, especially having solo trips.
+When I have the day off I always having or planning a trip.

 Other than travel and movies, I like reading.
 I usually spend an entire Sunday afternoon reading books and articles.

-Yes, I use writing.
-When I feel like I am stuck in something, I always pull my notebook out of my drawer and start writing my thoughts in it.
-It helps me be honest to myself, and identify the valuable thoughts and ideas.
+MY: Yes, I use writing.
+When I feel like I am stuck on something, I always pull my notebook out of my drawer and start writing my thoughts in it.
+It helps me be honest with myself, and identify the valuable thoughts and ideas.
 Writing helps me organize ideas and concepts into a written form, which I can present to client and partners, and get solid feedback from it.
-When I write the design proposal, it also helps me work backwards from an audience standpoint when I read my own writing and start identify problems.
+When I write the design proposal, it also helps me work backward from an audience standpoint when I read my own writing and start identifying problems.